The official blog of the Lung Institute.

 1. Start COPD Treatment

 The time to treat COPD is now.
 As COPD progresses, it can become harder to manage, so treating it early and quickly will help you breathe easier sooner.
-In combination with traditional treatment options, many patients have found stem cell therapy beneficial.
-Because stem cell therapy for COPD promotes healing within the lungs, directly addressing the source of inflammation, many people experience an improved quality of life and improved lung function after treatment.
+In combination with traditional treatment options, many patients have found cellular therapy beneficial.
+Because cellular therapy for COPD promotes healing within the lungs, directly addressing the source of inflammation, many people experience an improved quality of life and improved lung function after treatment.
 In fact, patients are able to get back to their favorite activities, reduce or come off of their oxygen, walk farther and perform daily tasks without feeling so out of breath.
-If you or a loved one has COPD, emphysema, chronic bronchitis of another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has COPD, emphysema, chronic bronchitis of another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.